openstack/cinder/doc/source/cli/cli-manage-volumes.rst

  multiple properties)

 ``--state <state>``
- New snapshot state. (“available”, “error”, “creating”, “deleting”, or “error_deleting”)
+ New snapshot state. ("available", "error", "creating", "deleting", or "error_deleting")
  (admin only) (This option simply changes the state of the snapshot in the database with no regard to actual status, exercise caution when using)